-Christmas comes but once a year, and this festive season brings an opportunity to celebrate with friends, family and of course a decadent dessert.
+Christmas comes once a year (twice, if you're considering Christmas in July celebration), and this festive season brings an opportunity to celebrate with friends, family and of course a decadent dessert.
 For many people around the globe, this is the favourite time of the year.

 If you’re looking for some mouthwatering dessert ideas for the upcoming festive season, you’ll be pleased to hear there’s plenty of options.
 Different countries celebrate Christmas in very different ways, especially when it comes to food!

 Let’s take a look at some iconic festive desserts from around the world.

 A sweet bread that originated in Milan, Panettone is a common Christmas sweet for many Italians and has influenced similar desserts throughout Europe and Latin America.
 The Pan de Pascua, for example, is one of Chile’s most iconic Christmas foods and is something of an adaptation of the Panettone.

 While there are many variations in terms of which ingredients are used, the classic Panettone usually contains fruits like oranges, lemons and sultanas.
 Stories of Panettone’s origin go back to the Roman period, and the cake is renowned for its distinctive shape.

 Eggnog is not a big part of Australian culture yet, but it has been tied to Christmas in the US and Canada for a very long time.
 In fact, Americans and Canadians will often enjoy it from Thanksgiving all the way through to Christmas time.
 Basically, eggnog is a creamy, chilled, punch that contains brandy or some other dark spirit.
 Its key ingredients are milk, eggs and sugar.